Sai Baba of Shirdi: Worship and devotees

-A local Khandoba priest, Mhalsapati Nagre, is believed to have been Shirdi Sai Baba's first devotee.
+A local Khandoba priest, Mahalsapati Nagre, is believed to have been Sai Baba's first devotee.
 In the 19th century, Sai Baba's followers were only a small group of inhabitants of Shirdi and a few people from other parts of India.

-Today, because of Sai Baba, Shirdi has become a place of importance in India and is counted among the major Hindu places of pilgrimage.
+Today, because of Sai Baba, Shirdi has become a famous religious tourist destination in India and is counted as one of the most popular Hindu places of pilgrimage.
 The first Sai Baba temple is situated at Kudal, Sindhudurg.
 This temple was built in 1922.

-The Sai Baba Temple in Shirdi is visited by an average of 25,000 pilgrims a day.
-During religious festivals, this number can reach up to 100,000.
+The Sai Baba Temple in Shirdi is visited by an average of 60,000 pilgrims a day.
+During religious festivals, this number can reach up to 200,000.
 Both the interior of the temple and the exterior cone are covered with gold.
 Inside the temple, the statue of Sai Baba is carved out of Italian marble and is seen draped with royal cloth, wearing a gold crown and adorned with fresh flower garlands.
 The temple is managed by the Shri Sai Baba Sansthan Trust.

-Following rituals and traditions dating back to when Baba was still alive, four Aartis are held daily (corresponding to the time of the day) inside the Samadhi Mandir.
+Following rituals and traditions dating back to when Baba was still alive, four aartis are held daily (corresponding to the time of the day) inside the Samadhi Mandir.